Medical expert of the article

 - |

-Electrophysiological Offensive of Sleep in Children
+Electrophysiological onset of sleep in children

-- reduction of muscle tone on the electromyogram;
+- decreased muscle tone on electromyogram;

 There are two qualitatively different phases of sleep:

-The aminergic system (serotonergic + noradrenergic), or REM-off cells.
+Aminergic system (serotonergic + noradrenergic), or REM-off cells.

 Cholinergic reticular system, or REM-on cells.

-Separate phases and stages are best distinguished by their encephalographic characteristics:
+The individual phases and stages are best distinguished by their encephalographic characteristics:

-Phase of fast sleep in children
+REM sleep phase in children